lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - For stateful queries, rebuild state by full replay or restore state backups.
 - Validate outputs and put measures in place to prevent recurrence.

-If you want, provide specifics for a Kafka → Delta example (how to read offsets from checkpoint, set startingOffsets, and use Delta upsert) — tell me which source and sink you use and I’ll give exact commands/config.

 ## How do you design for schema enforcement and schema evolution in streaming pipelines?
 Why it matters (brief): streaming sources can change shape at any time.
 Without deliberate design, small schema changes break running queries or silently produce wrong data.
 Solution set: enforce a schema at ingestion, capture raw payloads for later replay, adopt a forward/backward-compatible evolution strategy, and use storage formats/tools that support safe schema merging (e.g., Avro + Schema Registry, Delta).